*Last Updated – July 2, 2025*

 POSSIBLE IDENTITIES:

 Given DNA technology wasn’t available at the time of the initial investigation, those believed to have been Jane Doe were ruled out using other techniques.
-There had been three names brought up throughout the investigation.
+Three names were brought up during the investigation:

-1) Donnis Redman, who went missing from Las Vegas, Nevada on March 1, 1958.
+- Donnis Redman, who went missing from Las Vegas, Nevada, on March 1, 1958.

-2) Mary Begay, who went missing from Grand Canyon National Park, Arizona on August 1, 1957.
+- Mary Begay, who went missing from Grand Canyon National Park, Arizona, on August 1, 1957.

 CASE CONTACT INFORMATION:

 Given the location of Jane Doe’s remains is currently unknown, her dental records and DNA are not available.
-As the remains were skeletal, fingerprints weren’t able to be collected.
+As the remains were skeletal, fingerprints couldn’t be collected.

-Those with information regarding the identity of Jane Doe are being asked to call the Coconino County Medical Examiner’s Office at 928-679-8775 or the Coconino County Sheriff’s Department at 928-226-5012.
+Those with information regarding the identity of Jane Doe are asked to contact the Coconino County Medical Examiner’s Office at (928) 679-8775 or the Coconino County Sheriff’s Department at (928) 226-5012.

 Image Credit: NCMEC/The Doe Network